 Wildlife Drive Tour (1 hour, 4 miles)

 The property is very sunny with a few sections of the trail shaded by oak trees.
 A few turnouts allow drivers to pull over so others can pass or take photos.
 In addition to the audio tour, a few information panels are displayed along the route.

 Along the drive, there are a few nature trails: the Plantation Island Trail (2.5 miles), the Recess Plantation Trail (3.2 miles), and the Raccoon Island Trail (1.3 miles).
 Trailheads are marked by a wooden signpost, which can easily be missed if not looking.
 Of these trails, the Plantation Island Trail is a looped trail.
 These trails are naturally flat and consist of packed dirt, grass, and other natural debris.
 Accessible modifications have been made to the Cistern Trail.
-Many “no parking” signs are scattered through the drive, so pick your spot wisely.
+Many “no parking” signs are scattered throughout the drive, so pick your spot wisely.

 Trails in the Wildlife Refuge

 - Cistern Trail and Photo Blind (0.1 miles): This loop trail is one of the first stops along the Wildlife Drive Tour and leads from the parking area to a small wooden shack used as a “Photo Blind” for wildlife viewing; windows slide open.
 Though small inside, the door opening is standard 36 inches.
 The parking area and the trail are made up of the same bricked, cobblestones at the Visitor Center on the Beech Hill Trail.

 - Tupelo Trail (3.38 miles): The end of the diving tour is on Highway 170, and on the other side is the trailhead for the Tupelo Trail.
 Besides one designated parking spot, no modifications have been made.
 This service road is made of packed dirt and travels in a straight line for a long way along the East Marsh, and ends at the Kingfisher Pond Recreation Area.